9:00-9:15am: Opening Remarks

 Asish Patel (Chief Operating Officer, Monarch Housing Associates)

-Steve Schoch, AIA (Principal and Director of Housing, Thriven Design)
+Steve Schoch, AIA, LEED AP (Principal and Director of Housing, Thriven Design)

-Stop talking about lived experience and start centering it.
-Together, panelists will share how to move tokenism to true leadership ensuring people with lived experience are not just invited to the table but are setting agendas, leading charges, and helping to reshape policy, planning, and priorities in housing & homelessness systems.
+Storytelling and global campaigns have transformed public understanding of homelessness and highlighted the importance of equity and lived experience in system planning.
+Now, it’s time to stop simply talking about lived experience and start centering it.
+Panelists will share how to move away from tokenism towards true leadership by building trust, shifting power, and ensuring people with lived experience are not only invited to the table but are central to shaping policy, planning, and priorities in housing & homelessness systems.

 Alicia Alvarez (nourish.NJ, Garden State Leaders (GSL), NJ Homelessness Action Collaborative (NJHAC), DCA Advisory Board (DCAAB))